Food in America: Medicine to Poison

 Ada Lambert | March 28, 2024

 Food labels can be misleading, especially concerning sugars, fats and calories.
 Some foods deemed “healthy” can often disguise their true nutritional facts through serving sizes.
-For example, ice cream serving sizes are typically much lower than what people actually eat.
+For example, ice cream serving sizes are typically much lower than what people eat.

 One serving size for ice cream is less than a single scoop – roughly two or three bites.
 This can be deceiving, especially if you like to buy a pint of Ben and Jerry’s at the store, curl up on your couch to watch a movie, and have it all in one sitting (I surely have).